LimePoint/opschain/docs/docker_development_environment.md

 ## Removing older runner images

 The OpsChain development environment container uses the OpsChain step runner image.
-Upgrading the CLI (or altering the `OPSCHAIN_VERSION` environment variable) will cause a new version of the image to be downloaded.
+Upgrading the CLI will cause a new version of the image to be downloaded.
 To recover the space used by these older images, the `docker rmi` command can be used to remove them.

 _Note: The following commands assume you are not using the OPSCHAIN_RUNNER_IMAGE to specify your runner image._